Spi3lot/Sharpmine/README.md

 Sharpmine is a custom Minecraft server implementation built from the ground up using C# and .NET 10.

-There are many components missing and this project is as WIP as WIP can get.
+There are many components missing and this project is, at least as of right now, just a fun side project.

 ## Purpose